Fractal

 Just the billing system costs over $1 billion yearly to operate.

-Yet a larger billing system, processing over twice as many customers and service classes runs on this collection of network cables and commodity hardware, in a lab in Austin, Texas – built with, you guessed it, Fractal Programming.
+Yet a larger billing system, processing over twice as many customers and service classes runs on this collection of network cables and commodity hardware, in a lab in Austin, Texas – built with, you guessed it, Fractal Computing.

 Instead of a billing cycle taking 25 days to compute, it calculates all bills in a couple of minutes.